 How to Find Adoptive Parents for a Black Child, Families Looking to Adopt Hispanic Children and More

-As you search for the perfect adoptive family for your baby, your baby’s racial and cultural identity may influence the parents you consider.
-You want to find adoptive parents who will not only love your child unconditionally, but who are prepared to adopt and raise a baby of your child’s race.
+Your baby’s racial and cultural identity may influence the parents you consider because you want to find adoptive parents who will not only love your child unconditionally, but who are prepared to adopt and raise a baby of your child’s race.

 Transracial adoption is very common, and multiracial families are becoming increasingly normalized and embraced.
 However, regardless of the race of the adoptive parents you choose, it’s important for them to be ready to meet all your baby’s needs.
 Be sure to work with an adoption agency that educates all adoptive families about the responsibilities of raising a child of a different race.
 Talking to the prospective adoptive family about the importance of your baby’s racial identity can also be helpful.

-There are waiting families who are ready and exciting to welcome a baby of every race — adoptive parents are simply eager to be parents!
+There are waiting families of all backgrounds who are ready and exciting to welcome a baby of every race — adoptive parents are simply eager to be parents!
 These excited parents are hoping to adopt:

 “I’m giving my Black child up for adoption, and I want to make sure they will be loved and cared for.
 Where can I find people (or couples) looking to adopt a newborn African American baby?”

-We recommend reaching out to an agency to be connected with families looking to adopt a Black newborn.
+We recommend reaching out to an agency to get connected with families looking to adopt a Black newborn.

 “I’m considering giving my Native American child up for adoption, so I need to find couples looking to adopt a Native American child who will be prepared to honor their racial and cultural identity.”

-If your child is of Native heritage, finding families looking to adopt American Indian kids is a high priority for you.
-Fortunately, there are plenty of families wanting to adopt Native American children, often because they themselves are Indigenous, and they wish to preserve your child’s ties to his or her race and culture.
+If your child is of Native heritage, finding families looking to adopt American Indian kids may be a high priority for you.
+Fortunately, there are plenty of families wanting to adopt Native American children, including parents who themselves are Indigenous.
+Regardless of the adoptive parents’ background, the important thing is that they wish to preserve your child’s ties to his or her race and culture.

 There are additional laws, called the Indian Child Welfare Act (ICWA), that were established for the protection of Indigenous children following the “Sixties Scoop” era.
 When considering a placement for Native children, priority is given to adoptive parents within the child’s nation or tribe.
 But, you can choose any adoptive family you’d like for your baby, regardless of their race or culture.
 An attorney will help the adoptive family follow any necessary steps for ICWA.
 You can learn more here.